Problems of Learning (Programming Language) in (x) Days

 What Google might respond to your search as?

 Now, after learning and practicing.
-I speak less but qualitative.
+I speak less but qualitatively.
 The quality of my speech is great now.
 I do not speak gibberish (or that I feel like).

 There is no limit to study

 Every new developer must only focus on the learning part.
-I remember many good threads where I have participated, ended up with the same conclusion.
-That you cannot learn anything in a matter of weeks, fortnight, month or even a year.
+I remember many good threads in which I have participated and ended up with the same conclusion.
+You cannot learn anything in a matter of weeks, fortnight, month, or even a year.
 You need at least to consume 5-10 years to learn something.
 Yes, if you're going to cram through the concept for a term test then good, do it.
 It might even take 3 days for that.

 Focus on something… Put smaller time periods in your learning